 - Motorcycle single vehicle approval application form and guidance notes (MSVA 1)

-MSVA is also a Driver & Vehicle Agency (DVLA) requirement for certain vehicles that have been radically altered or built using a mixture of components from previously registered vehicles.
+MSVA is also a Driver & Vehicle Licensing Agency (DVLA) rule for certain vehicles that have been radically altered or built using a mix of components from previously registered vehicles.

 - vehicles rebuilt using a second hand frame